MMINAIL/Trichometry-Lessons-Project/README.md

 # Trichometry-Lessons-Project

-A repo of Lessons and Templates about the Trichometry of phytocannabinoids
+A repo of Lessons and Templates exploring the Trichometric Metabolic Pathways within the Tree of Life